vr2o25/ids2025/README.md

 # Fed-Active

 Fed-Active is a threat detection architecture that is inspired by the biological immune system.
-It uses machine learning to leverage detection through Fed-Active learning.
+It uses machine learning to leverage detection through Federated and Active learning.

 Stages completed:
 - Architecture design